 Do all companies need to report according to CSRD?

-No, the requirements don't apply to all companies, but significantly more than before.
-Unlike the previous NFRD framework, which mainly covered the largest companies, CSRD will also include more medium-sized companies based on size and turnover.
-The first Swedish companies will start reporting in 2025 for the year 2024, initially those already covered by NFRD.
-For medium-sized companies, it may take longer, depending on when they meet the CSRD thresholds.
+No, the requirements do not apply to all companies – but significantly more than before.
+Unlike the previous NFRD framework, which primarily covered the largest companies, CSRD also includes more medium-sized companies based on size and turnover.

 What needs to be reported?